-- Butch does this for Marsellus Wallace, the man who wants him dead for not throwing a major fight, from Pulp Fiction.
-Pulp Fiction being what it is, though the two of them do have their respective fight, the saving in question is from even worse guys.
+- Butch does this for Marsellus Wallace, the man who wants him dead for not throwing a major boxing match, from Pulp Fiction.
+Pulp Fiction being what it is, though the two of them do fight, Butch then saves Marsellus from even worse guys.

 - It is somewhat jarring when it is used in Daredevil.
 After he kills nearly every enemy he goes up against (including petty thugs), he decides to let the Kingpin live.
 It was probably done to show that he had learned that he can stop bad guys without killing them, but it feels like the director wanted to keep the Kingpin alive in case a sequel was made.

 - Also, if he learnt that, he'd learnt it very quickly and without much explanation, in the brief time since hurling Bullseye through a high window.

 - Double subverted...kind of, in a Russian movie Lions' Share.
 The hero kicks the villain off a roof and, while the villain is falling, shoots him straight in the forehead.
 Cue an awesome one-liner: "So that it doesn't hurt when you land."